thetarnav/glitched-writer/README.md

 -  **Highly customizable** behavior.
 Set of options let you animate the text the way is suits your design.

--  Callback functions firing on finish and every step.
+-  Adding Callback functions to fire on writer events (start, step, finish).

 -  Custom Event **gw-finished** will be dispatched on the HTML Element.